In our experience, people can get confused about the purpose of communication in

 Effective communication plans allow people involved in change to become more committed to the change.
 This gives people confidence that the change is real and not just hot air, that the change is critical, and that they will be given enough time and the appropriate training to learn how to use the change successfully.
 They also give people guidelines so they know exactly what is expected of them and how to focus their efforts for maximum success, which can help them to feel part of the change process and bring eventual success.

+Change communication can be like a silent debate – is yours hitting the mark?
 For 15 years Changefirst has collected data and information on what makes effective change communications.
 Based on this, we have created a change management communication effectiveness checklist, which our clients use to assess the communication effectiveness for a specific change initiative.
+Available free to our readers, download the communication effectiveness survey today and get valuable feedback on the effectiveness of your change management communication strategy. |

 Leave a comment